twine-app/slack-tracy-island/README.md

 # Slack Tracy Island

+This is a tool powered by Slack to visualise who in your team is reporting for duty, also display their local time if they are not located GMT.

-This is a project from Twine to allow your team on Slack to appear as a gallery of photos that appear if they are active on Slack.
-It's a tenuous nod to the innovation found on Tracy Island's headquarters.
+The name is a tenuous nod to the ahead of its time innovation found within Tracy Island's headquarters portrait gallery.

 ### Hackathon